jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 Given that over time, the number of fires has declined while both the acres burnt and the total fire suppression cost have increased, recommendations are:

 - Push local governments for more conversation resources and practices to be implemented to protect forests.
-- Make the general public more aware of their potential impact on this crisis.
+- Make the public more aware of their potential impact on this crisis.
 Not all wildfires are naturally occuring.
 - Increase staff capacities across conservation agencies and first responders to better handle wildfires so they can be put out timelier.

 ## 7. Future Work